RyanGreenburg/Hype/README.md

 - Create the CKRecord Extension and convenience init that takes in a Hype object
 - Talk about how, when we retrieve that CKRecord from the cloud, we now need to convert it back into a Hype model object
 - Extend the hype class and create the failiable init that takes in a CKRecord
-- Add documentation to finish the file
+- Add documentation to finish the file, have students explain what each line is doing out loud

 ##### Model Controller
 - Create the HypeController file, implement the singleton and source of truth array.